 Throughout this stage 1 screening assessment it is important to reiterate the key focus points required.
-In essence, have quarrying activities at the Site between 1990 and the present day created the potential or indeed actual degradation (likely significant effect) of Natura 2000 sites and associated qualifying species.
+In essence, will Project proposals create the potential or indeed actual degradation (likely significant effect) of Natura 2000 sites and associated qualifying species.
 The following sections serve to further evaluate this question.